sikopet/blog/posts/benchmarking-perl-code.md

 (Up-to-date [source](https://github.com/jreisinger/blog/blob/master/posts/benchmarking-perl-code.md) of this post.)

-Sometimes my code takes a really long time and I'd like to know which of the alternatives run faster.
+Sometimes my code takes a really long time to run and I'd like to know which of the alternatives run faster.

 In this example I compare two sorting subroutines; a "naive" approach and "The Schwartzian Transform".
-The former subroutine just compares all files' sizes to each other, while the latter first precomputes the size of each file and then does the comparisons.
+The former subroutine just compares all files' sizes to each other while the latter first precomputes the size of each file and then does the comparisons.

     use Benchmark qw(timethese);